mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 #### Contact Fields

-You can also pass information specific to your contact by setting Mautic contact field(s) to be publicly updatable.
+You can also pass information specific to your Contact by setting Mautic Contact field(s) to be publicly updatable.
 Note that values appended to the tracking pixel should be url encoded (%20 for spaces, %40 for @, etc).

 #### Tags